joe7575/Minetest-Tubelib/api.md

 ## 5. Further information

-The complete API is located in the file
+The complete functionality is implemented in the file
 ![command.lua](https://github.com/joe7575/Minetest-Tubelib/blob/master/command.lua).
-This file gives more information to each API function and is recommended for further study.
+This file gives further information to each API function and is recommended for further study.